 What is the NBA Draft?

-The NBA Draft is an annual event conducted by the National Basketball Association to select new players for its 30 teams.
+The NBA Draft is an annual event held by the National Basketball Association to select new players for its 30 teams.
 It serves as a mechanism for distributing talent among the clubs and ensuring competitive balance in the league.
 The draft allows teams with poorer records from the previous season to have a higher chance of selecting top-rated players, while teams with better records receive lower picks.

 In the early years, the draft process was much less formalized compared to today.
 Teams would often discover and sign players directly without going through a structured selection process.
 However, as the league grew in popularity and the number of teams increased, a more organized approach became necessary.